 How "ACT" could help you plan your portfolio transition

 Our advice and analytics enable investors to assess and rank emissions intensity, transition capacity and green revenues in the portfolio.
 Central to this assessment is portfolio-wide consideration of the transition capacity to align to a 1.5°C global warming target.
 We believe, it’s best to combine a top-down, total-portfolio view with forward-looking bottom-up portfolio analytics such as sector and company exposures.
 This allows investors to identify next steps and where investments could be allocated in the future so they can engage with managers.

-Our Analytics for Climate Transition (ACT) assessment draw on multiple data providers and metrics to assess portfolios across a spectrum from gray to green investments.
+Our Analytics for Climate Transition (ACT) assessment draw on multiple data providers and metrics to assess portfolios across a spectrum from grey to green investments.
 Because many companies lie in the middle, their capacity for transition in the future needs to be fully assessed and ranked by investors.

 The analysis is designed to provide investors with a portfolio-wide view of the emissions reduction needed to meet a net zero target and to plan the changes required to the portfolio in order to transition.

 The analysis covers geographic, sector, manager and selected stock drivers.
 The results are intended to aid investors in assessing where emissions reductions could come from, compare different strategies, engage with asset managers and plan for and make portfolio changes to reduce emissions.
 The goal is to reduce the greys in a portfolio where there is high stranded asset risk, grow the green solutions, and steward the assets that are in-between.

 The purpose of such work is to help investors engage with their asset managers on how best to position their portfolios for the low-carbon transition.
 We work with investors to set annual emissions reduction targets aimed at key milestones aligned with IPCC guidelines and based on what’s possible for their portfolios — keeping in mind that some asset classes will take longer to transition than others.